Review of TradeZero US

 Investment Choices

-TradeZero offers self-directed brokerage accounts only.
-There are no financial-planning services or managed accounts.
-Inside the broker’s self-directed accounts, the following assets can be traded:
+TradeZero only provides self-directed brokerage accounts.
+There are no financial-planning or managed services.
+In its self-directed accounts, these products can be traded:

-- Equities (including the OTC marketplace, but there are no foreign stocks)
+- Equities (including OTC, but no foreign shares)

 - Options